Band on the Run: Release

 Apple Records issued Band on the Run in the UK on 30 November (as Apple PAS 10007), and in the U.S. on 5 December (as Apple SO 3415).
+Its release came two weeks after John Lennon's Mind Games.
 Rather than having the band promote the album on radio and television or with a tour, McCartney undertook a series of magazine interviews, most notably with Paul Gambaccini for Rolling Stone.
 The conversations with Gambaccini took place at various locations from September 1973 onward, and combined to form, in the words of authors Chip Madinger and Mark Easter, "a remarkably forthcoming interview in comparison to the 'thumbs-aloft' profiles usually allowed by [McCartney]".
+It was McCartney's last album released on Apple Records.

-"Helen Wheels" was released as a non-album single in late October 1973, and became a top 10 hit in America the following January.
-For commercial reasons, Capitol Records, the US distributor for Apple Records, asked to include "Helen Wheels" on the album.
-McCartney agreed, although it was never his intention to include the track.
-While "Helen Wheels" is not included on CD editions of Band on the Run in the UK (except as a bonus track on the 1993 "The Paul McCartney Collection" edition of the album), it has often appeared on CD releases of the album in the US and Canada, starting with the initial Columbia Records release in 1984.
+"Helen Wheels" was released as a non-album single in the UK on 19 October 1973, (Note: Released on 5 November in the US.) and became a top 10 hit in America the following January.
+For commercial reasons, Capitol Records, Apple's US distributor, requested "Helen Wheels" be added to the album.
+McCartney believed the song did not fit the album's concept, but agreed to add it to the American version, sequenced between "No Words" and "Picasso's Last Words (Drink to Me)", but absent from the British version.
+(Note: In Britain, it was customary for singles to be absent from albums because the belief was that fans would not want to pay for a single twice.
+In America, singles were viewed as teasers for albums; fans considered it convenient to have singles already on albums.)
+While "Helen Wheels" is not included on CD editions of Band on the Run in the UK (except as a bonus track on the 1993 The Paul McCartney Collection edition of the album), it has often appeared on CD releases of the album in the US and Canada, starting with the initial Columbia Records release in 1984.
 Early versions of the Capitol release fail to list "Helen Wheels" on the label or the CD insert, making the song a "hidden track".

+At the 17th Annual Grammy Awards in 1975, Band on the Run was nominated for Album of the Year, with Emerick winning the award for Best Engineered Non-Classical Album.